zedapp/zed/app/manual/intro.md

 Welcome to Zed
 ==============
 To start editing files in this project, press `Command-E` on Mac, or `Ctrl-E` on Windows/Linux/ChromeOS.
-If you prefer a tree view of your files, press `Alt-T`.
+If you prefer a tree view of your files, press `Ctrl-T`.
 To find all available commands and keyboard shortcut press `Command-.`/`Ctrl-.`

 Useful keys
 -----------